Xiaochr/Notes_for_Network_Analysis_Universitat_Mannheim/week12/week12.md

 - Define density $\rho$ as: each node in the set has at least a $\rho$ fraction of its neighbors in the set.

-- High density clusters are the onlyobstacles to cascades.
+- High density clusters are the only obstacles to cascades.

 - Local bridges offer the opportunity to learn about new things, to spread information